naparuba/tanuki-www/content/pages/intro/getting-started/services.md

 In the previous page, we ran our first agent, saw the cluster members, and queried that node.
 On this page, we'll register our first service and query that service.
-We're not yet running a cluster of Consul agents.
+We're not yet running a cluster of XXX agents.

 ## Defining a Service